mfurnival-star/scene-designer/shapes.parts.index.md

 ## Change Log

 - **2025-09-10**:
+  - Updated PART 2A to reflect restoration of full multi-select, bounding box, drag, and highlight logic.
+  - Clarified current/planned responsibilities for Sidebar and Settings panels.
-  - Confirmed only four modular parts needed: layout, sidebar, canvas (Konva), and settings.
+  - Confirmed modular structure matches delivered code and legacy feature parity.
-  - Verified all stub/duplicate CanvasPanel code removed.
-  - Updated descriptions for accuracy.
-- **2024-09-10**:
-  - Standardized on `shapes.part0.layout.js` for Golden Layout bootstrap.
-  - Added description for each part, clarified stub vs. real logic.

 ---

-*Update this index whenever a part file is added, removed, or renamed, or its description/role changes.*
+*Update this index whenever a part file is added, removed, renamed, or its description/role changes.*